|Little Hallingbury C of E (VA) Primary School

 |What are the name and contact details of the SEN co-ordinator (SENCo)?

-Our school Governor overseeing SEN provision is Mrs Katherine Juggurnauth.
+Our school Governor overseeing SEND provision is Mrs Katherine Juggurnauth.

 |What expertise and training do staff have in relation to children with SEND?